m-fleury/sat-factoring-generator/README.md

 ## Presentation

-In a meeting with Armin Biere, Jaowei Chen, Yonathan Fisseha, Marijn Heule, Karem Sakallah, had the idea of the factoring benchmark family:
+In a meeting with Armin Biere, Jaowei Chen, Yonathan Fisseha, Marijn Heule, Karem Sakallah, we had the idea of the factoring benchmark family:
 We take prime numbers and check whether they can be factored into a product of two numbers.